theGuen/unbeatable-zig/README.md

 which are affecting the last triggered sample

-The Recorder Menu has only one item... select a destination pad and start recording
+The Recorder Menu has only one item... select a destination pad and start recording.
+ - Hit up for lock in a destination pad.
+ - Hit up again for start recording.
+ - Hit down for stop recording.
+ - Recording will loaded on the destination pad
+ - You can still use the old pad while recording...

 for now you can load samples on startup